ashishmgupta/AzureADIdentityProtection/README.md

 The code also retries in case of the number of requests crosses the threshold ( i.e when the request fails with HTTP status code 429- "Too many requests").

+Creates two types of output files :
+1) CSV log files for the request status to the Microsoft Graph API
+2) JSON output files for indivisual requests with prefix - "riskyuser_", "riskdetections_", "identityrisk_"

 **Example for riskDetectin JSON**

 ```